scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 .. math::
     ENBW = fc*\pi/2

-where:

-fc is the cutoff frequency of the filter.
+Where: :math:`fc` is the cutoff frequency of the filter.
 If broadband noise, from "DC to daylight", is applied to the inputs of both a 1KHz, first-order lowpass filter and 1.57kHz brickwall lowpass filter, the total noise power at the outputs will be the same.

 The ENBW Example code block accepts a filter magnitude response, and returns the effective noise bandwidth.
 A single-pole filter’s magnitude response is calculated, and used to verify the ENBW = :math:`fc*pi/2` relationship.